leonelgoncalves/leonelgoncalves.github.io/_posts/2017-06-12-listening-could-save-you-a-lot-of-money.md

 ---
 layout: post
-title: "Listening could save you a lot money"
+title: "Listening could save you a lot of money"
 comments: true
 description: "In this post I talk about why you should speak up and why if you are on a higher position you should listen to your juniors."